abigail-ryan/serenity-day-spa/README.md

 4. Create a new app - python3 mangage.py startapp app_name
 5. Add 'app_name', to list of INSTALLED_APPS in settings.py
 6. Create a superuser for the project to allow Admin access and enter credentials: python3 manage.py createsuperuser
-7. Migrate the changes with commands: python3 manage.py migrate
+7. Migrate the changes with command: python3 manage.py migrate
 8. Create an env.py file to store all protected data such as the DATABASE_URL and SECRET_KEY.
 The env.py file must be added to your gitignore file so that protected information is not pushed to public viewing on GitHub.
 9. Replace DATABASES with:
  * DATABASES = {